acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/widget.md

 @method
   Sends a message to the widget's content scripts.
 @param data {value}
   The message to send.
-Must be JSON-able.
+  The message can be any
+<a href = "dev-guide/addon-development/web-content.html#json_serializable">JSON-serializable value</a>.
 </api>

 <api name="on">